Destination Guide to Lisbonby Georgia Hopkins of @_itsbeautifulhere

 Pestana Palace Lisboa Hotel & National Monument

-If you are looking for a quieter option, slightly outside the city centre, the Pestana Palace might fit the bill.
+If you are looking for a quieter option, slightly outside the city center, the Pestana Palace might fit the bill.
 Located in the beautiful, leafy neighborhood of Alto Santo Amaro, the original 19th century Palace building is one of Lisbon’s finest.
 Once home to the Marquis of Valle Flôr, the building was left abandoned for 60 years before the Pestana group bought the building and reopened it as a hotel in 2001.
 With most of the 193 rooms and four suites scattered throughout the expansive palace grounds, the Palace building itself houses the most incredible ballrooms and dining areas—this is where you’ll enjoy an impressive breakfast each morning.

 EAT & DRINK